arzwa/wgd/doc/source/methods.rst

 intragenomic synteny and anchor points as well as downstream analyses and visualizations of whole paranome |Ks| distributions.
 On this page we provide some background information and informal explanations about the main functionality and methods, namely the inference of these so-called |Ks| distributions.
+This is not a tutorial on how to use ``wgd``, for that, please have a look at the :ref:`command line interface <wgd_cli>` or at the supplementary material of our Bioinformatics paper.

 What is a |Ks| distribution?
 ==============================